kragen/cuerda/README.md

 still active; none of this multiple-readers nonsense.
 Otherwise, multiple readers are fine.

-Creating and moving marks in a cuerda counts as modifying it.
+Creating and moving ranges in a cuerda counts as modifying it.
+Creating and manipulating `cuerda_slice` objects for it does not.

-Also, keep in mind that you probably need some memory fence instructions to make sure those modifications are completely visible, like the ones introduced by pretty much whatever locking mechanism you use.
+Also, keep in mind that, if you’re using threads, you probably need some memory fence instructions to make sure those modifications are completely visible, like the ones introduced by pretty much whatever locking mechanism you use.
 Use whatever you want.
 Just don’t expect me to be interested in